elpinal/psla/README.md

 $ psla install python3.7
 ```

-To set the specific version of Python as the current version.
+To set the specific version of Python as the current version:

 ```bash
 $ psla use python3.7